-Privacy plays an important part in business applications.
-In an enterprise establishment, it must be obvious to know who performed the modification.
+Privacy plays an integral part in business applications.
+In an enterprise establishment, knowing who performed the modification must be obvious.

-In Corda, transaction execution is private by default as it consists of private data collection, where confidential information can be hidden from the future asset owner.
+In Corda, transaction execution is private by default, consisting of private data collection, where confidential information can be hidden from the future asset owner.

-While Hyperledger Fabric lets users configure their private information by channel or private collection.
-It adds complexity to the management of networks, particularly in situations with many participants, but also offers finer control over who gets information.
+While Hyperledger Fabric lets users configure their private information by channel or private collection, it adds complexity to managing networks, particularly in situations with many participants, and offers finer control over who gets information.
 The best approach varies according to the particular product use cases.

-Sometimes there are needs to enhance a smart contract with file attachments such as legal agreements, which facilitate dispute resolution, such as a contract PDF or contract codes sources, etc.
+Sometimes there is a need to enhance a smart contract with file attachments such as legal agreements, which facilitate dispute resolution, such as a contract PDF or contract code sources, etc.

-Corda supports the attachment feature by having an in-built system for it, which means it was easy to implement document management, workflow implementation and attachment can be integrated within a smart contract.
+Corda supports the attachment feature by having an in-built system, which means it is easy to implement document management, workflow implementation, and attachment can be integrated within a smart contract.
 This saves time when installing external file systems.
-While Hyperledger Fabric lacks any such attachment feature.
+At the same time, Hyperledger Fabric lacks any such attachment feature.

-A major part of the time is spent in development, so it’s not wise to ignore the fact of how easily one can find a good Corda development company or a Hyperledger development company having great developers and how long it may take to start working at full capacity.
+A major part of the time is spent in development, so it’s not wise to ignore how easily one can find a good Corda development company or a Hyperledger development company with great developers and how long it may take to start working at full capacity.

-Both frameworks share similar learning curves, and it is highly recommended that a competent developer drives the Blockchain technology since there are umpteen pitfalls, which could take you in the wrong direction.
+Both frameworks share similar learning curves, and it is highly recommended that a competent developer drives the Blockchain technology since there are umpteen pitfalls that could take you in the wrong direction.

-Blockchain as a technology has been part of almost many industries, but if we take these two platforms use cases, we can find them in a whole range of industries like banking, financial institutions, financial assets, as well as real estate.
+Blockchain experts claim that blockchain as a technology has been part of almost many industries, but if we take these two platforms’ use cases, we can find them in a whole range of industries like banking, financial institutions, financial assets, as well as real estate.
 These frameworks work for all of these sectors.

 In this financial industry, Corda enjoys the due to its inherent data privacy, as data is not shared globally.
 Corda allows for confidential identity hiding for former owner's records.
 But the asset information remains visible.
 Corda comes with inbuilt components, attachments for legal prose and invoices, and oracles for retrieving real-time data.